platocrat/personality-lab/README.md

 If the URL that is shown is different than what is configured in your `Application URIs` settings, then make the necessary changes to resolve the error.

+> NOTE:
+>
+> Double check whether your domain uses HTTP or HTTPS.
+Otherwise, you may be confused to find in your Application's logs that your domain's URL uses either `http` or `https`.

 ## 9. Working with Docker containers

 ### 9.1 Enter a Docker container's shell